 Boss: Frank Costanza

-Briefly works with his father and childhood rival, Lloyd Braun selling computers over the phone.
+George briefly works with his father and childhood rival, Lloyd Braun selling computers out of Frank’s garage.

-Figures out a way to beat Lloyd by buying the computers himself, stores them at Kramer’s apartment, and then after he wins the sales contest he will bring them all back to get his money back.
+George figures out a way to beat Lloyd by buying the computers himself, storing them at Kramer’s apartment, and then returning all of the computers after he wins the sales contest.

-George is unable to return the computers when Kramer ends up smashing up the computers, which also brings Costanza & Son to the brink of bankruptcy.
+For being the top Salesman, George wins a new water pick but is unable to return the computers when Kramer ends up smashing the computers, which also brings Costanza & Son to the brink of bankruptcy.
+Seeking his dad’s approval by beating out Loyd proved difficult.
+Next time, just get Frank a Father’s Day gift and call it a day.

 Kruger Industrial Smoothing

-Season 9 – The Slicer – The Maid
+Season 9 – The Slicer, The Stike, The Burning, The Maid

-Unsuccessfully air brushes himself out a photo of his boss and his family at the beach.
+- Unsuccessfully airbrushes himself out a photo of Mr. Kruger and his family at the beach.

-To avoid giving real Christmas gifts, George makes up a fake charity called, ‘The Human Fund’, which Kruger donates $20,000 to.
+- To avoid giving real Christmas gifts, George makes up a fake charity called, ‘The Human Fund’, which Kruger donates $20,000.
 George later gives the money back.

-Is able to only come up with one good comment during a meeting, so George decides to ‘leave on a high note’.
-This causes Kruger to take all of his co-workers off of a huge project, leaving George to do everything himself.
+- In the name of showmanship, George tries to leave meetings “on a high note” causing Kruger to take all of his co-workers off of a huge project, leaving George to do the work himself.

 Sitcom Writer (May 1998)